thinkanyforever/mingw-ffmpeg/README.md

 mingw-ffmpeg
 ============

-mingw32 &amp; mingw64 ent setup and  build the latest ffmpeg use mingw
+mingw32 &amp; mingw64 env setup and  build the latest ffmpeg use mingw